 When planting an aquarium, one has to take into account many factors to successfully plan your planting arrangement.
 First of all, you'll want to use a substrate that is not too large or too small a grain size.
 Plants must be able to move through it with their roots, but have sufficient support to either spread runners or take root and grow upward as stem plants do.
 Generally speaking, this would be 3 to 5 millimeters or .12 to .20 inches in size.

-You'll also want to have adequate space for growth, especially with plants such as Swords, Cryptocornes, and Aponogetons.
+You'll also need adequate space for growth, especially with plants such as Swords, Cryptocornes, and Aponogetons.
 Aim for 3 to 4 inches in depth, and if possible more depth in the back sloping to the front.
-You can use any number of the excellent substrate products on the market or you can obtain actual gravel called Red Flint.
+You can use any number of excellent substrate products on the market or you can obtain actual gravel called Red Flint.
 It comes in multiple sizes and should be seeded with Laterite, an iron-rich substrate additive that aids in plant growth by feeding the roots.

 Next, you must have a plan, preferably written, as to what plant will go where and next to what other plant considering colors or shades, and sizes and shapes.
 Once you have done that it is time to plant.
 Usually, the taller stem plants will reside in the back of your aquarium, so let's start with those.
 We'll cover another species in the next article.

 When getting ready to plant a stem plant, first cut with scissors or a knife an angled cut just above one of the healthy green nodes leaving as much of the plant as is possible.
 When you plant it, push the lower part of the fresh-cut plant roughly half to three-quarters of the depth of the gravel.
 Allow enough space between plants to allow light to reach the lower leaves.